svikashk/docs/guide/project-management.md

 [IMG]

-All trackable items across lists can move from one status to another like a traditional kanban board **and** move from one Board to another.
+All trackable items across Features can move from one status to another like a traditional kanban board **and** move from one Board to another.

 That means, when your designer is ready with the mockups for your frontend developer to pick it up, the item can move from ```Design - Done``` to ```Dev - Todo```.